eliezerchavez/agr-infra-azure/README.md

 ## Description

-This repository serves as the organization's central Infrastructure as Code (IaC) hub for managing Azure resources and deployments.
-It provides reusable Terraform modules, structured platform configurations, shared infrastructure solutions, and utility scripts, all aligned with Azure best practices.
+This repository provides a comprehensive, modular, and production-grade Infrastructure as Code (IaC) framework for provisioning and managing Azure environments using Terraform.

-The primary goals of this repository include:
+It includes:

-- **Consistency** across deployments.
+- Reusable, best-practice Terraform modules for Azure
-- **Scalability** to handle diverse workloads efficiently.
+- Platform definitions for core and AI-centric cloud infrastructure
-- **Security and compliance** adhering to industry standards.
+- Shared components (e.g., VNet, ACR, Key Vault) used across all environments

-- **Efficient and standardized workflows** for infrastructure provisioning.
+All configurations follow Azure naming conventions, tagging strategy, and deployment standards — empowering teams to rapidly spin up secure, scalable, and maintainable infrastructure.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>